 While there is some precedent to successful live-service games getting sequels, it’s not a usual occurrence.
 Think of titles like Fortnite, Apex Legends, and Rocket League.
 Warzone is one of the most lucrative and popular free-to-play games of all time, bringing in over 100 million players since its launch.
-So, given its success, it might seem odd for Warzone to receive a follow-up, but if you’ve played the game recently, you’ll know the current iteration is in shambles, making a fresh take much more necessary.
+So, given its success, it might seem odd for Warzone to receive a follow-up, but if you’ve played the game recently, you’ll know the current iteration still has plenty of room for improvement, making a fresh take much more necessary.

 - How to level up your weapons fast in Call of Duty: Warzone